 The Sheltering Arms Story

-Following her death, Relf’s legacy was carried on by staff, family and friends who also were committed to helping improve the lives of Minnesota children.
-The Orphanage became a Hospital caring primarily for young polio victims.
-After World War II, the Hospital was transformed into a School focused on meeting developmentally disabled children’s needs.
+Relf’s legacy was carried on by staff, family and friends who also were committed to helping improve the lives of Minnesota children.
+The orphanage became an after-care hospital for young polio victims.
+After World War II and the creation of the polio vaccine, the hospital was transformed into a school focused on meeting developmentally disabled children’s needs.

 Forming a Foundation

-Sheltering Arms realized that Minnesota children’s need for assistance remained constant, yet their specific needs were evolving along with societal change.
-More and more nonprofit organizations were forming to address specific needs of children and families in local communities.
-And, public schools were playing a greater role in educating children faced with developmental challenges.
+Sheltering Arms’ board of trustees, who have always been Episcopalian women, realized that Minnesota children’s need for assistance remained constant, yet their specific needs were evolving along with societal change.
+More and more nonprofit organizations were forming to address needs of children and families in local communities.
+And public schools were playing a greater role in educating children faced with developmental challenges as mandated by federal legislation.
 Changes such as these prompted Sheltering Arms to reincorporate as The Sheltering Arms Foundation in 1983.

-Since 1983, the Foundation has awarded over 1,150 grants, totaling over $15 million.
-A few years ago, the Sheltering Arms Foundation decided that in addition to funding direct service work on behalf of children, it wanted to impact public policy that affected vulnerable children and families.
+Since 1983, the Foundation has awarded over 1,200 grants, totaling over $16 million.
+A decade ago, the Sheltering Arms Foundation decided that in addition to funding direct service work on behalf of children, it wanted to impact public policy that affected vulnerable children and families.